AnshJindal123/local_llm_chat_app_ansh/README.md

 - Ask questions that reference the uploaded content
 - Use the chat UI to engage in multi-turn conversations
 - Press the **Reset Memory** button to clear backend memory
+- Provide many sentences to test context and ask a random question from a sentence

 ---